Richard Booth

-Richard George William Pitt Booth (12 September 1938 – 20 August 2019) was an English bookseller, bibliophile and literary publicist.
+Richard George William Pitt Booth (12 September 1938 – 20 August 2019) was a British bookseller, bibliophile and literary publicist.

 Seated at Hay Castle, and a scion of the ancient Cheshire family, Booth established Hay-on-Wye as a literary centre becoming the self-proclaimed King of Hay.

 Appointed MBE in 2004 for "services to tourism", Booth paved the way for the Hay Literary Festival.

+Early life

+Booth was born in Plymouth, England in 1938.
+He was attended Rugby School and the University of Oxford.
+As a child, his father, an army officer, would take him to book stores, which fostered his love of reading.
+After his family inherited the Brynmelyn estate, they moved to Hay.